barbajs/barba/source/faq/index.md

 ### Why Barba reload the page on same url?

 This is the intended behavior.
-When a page take time to load and reach the [request timeout](/docs/advanced/recipes/#timeout), it will reload instead of doing "nothing", which can be very frustrating for most users.
+When a page take time to load and reach the [request timeout](/docs/advanced/recipes/#timeout), it will reload or redirect instead of doing "nothing", which can be very frustrating for most users.
 Use a [`prevent` strategy](/docs/advanced/strategies/#prevent) to change this behavior.

 ### How to prevent transitions to break?